diginatu/nagome/README.md

 Advanced NicoLive Comment Viewer written in go.

 Nagome has no UI but API to communicate with plugins.
-So it doesn't depend on platforms and still its look.
+So it doesn't depend on platforms or environments.
-You can make various UI like native desktop app on any platform, modern app on the browser, even as Vim plugin.
+You can make various UIs like native desktop app on any platform, modern app on the browser, even as Vim plugin.
-It can be also used for daemon like a bot.
+It can be also used for daemon like bots.

 Installation
 ------------